tez-capital/docs.tez.capital_content/en/tezbake/tutorials/baking-with-dal.md

    ```
    octez-dal-node config init --endpoint http://127.0.0.1:8732 --attester-profiles="tz1xxxxxxxxxxxxxxxxxxxxxx"
    ```

-> Replace `tz1xxxxxxxxxxxxxxxxxxxxxx` with your baker's address.
+Replace `tz1xxxxxxxxxxxxxxxxxxxxxx` with your baker's address.

+Replace `--endpoint http://127.0.0.1:8732` with the endpoint of your baker's node if it's running on a different machine.
+For example `--endpoint http://11.30.28.11:8732`.

 > There are several other options you can set in the DAL configuration.
 You can find more information about them by running visiting the DAL documentation [https://tezos.gitlab.io/shell/dal_overview.html](https://tezos.gitlab.io/shell/dal_overview.html).